dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 milestone is reached.

-With a bit of phenomonological calculus applied to technology (i.e. reflecting upon fabrication's *phenomological ideal*), one assumes you feed raw materials and time to developed industrial capacity in order to receive finished product.
+With a bit of phenomonological calculus applied to technology (i.e. reflecting upon fabrication's *phenomological ideals*), one assumes you feed raw materials and time to developed industrial capacity in order to receive finished product.
 The philosophic result is that the limits imposed by space begin to dissolve as the initial distribution of minerals accross the earth become paradoxically increasingly more and less determinant of economic trends.

-That is all philosophical, of which the ideal is meaningless without knowledge of chemistry, physics and engineering.
+That is all philosophical, of which (the ideal) is meaningless without knowledge of chemistry, physics and engineering.
 In order to make any rational predictions about the nature of fabrication technology requires an intimate knowledge of materials science, computational